 Several months passed and Ellie consistently refused to allow anyone else to feed her.
 I tried several different bottles, nipples, milk temperatures, feeding positions, etc. Nothing worked.
-I was at my wits end.
-I was also a little sad because I knew it was having an effect on everyone else’s relationship with her as well.
-My husband wanted to be able to feed her when she was upset, or to help me out when I was trying to get something done.
-Unfortunately, each attempt at a bottle led to frustration on everyone’s part.
+I was at my wit’s end.
+Each attempt at a bottle led to frustration on everyone’s part.

 One day I ran across a post on one of the Facebook mommy groups I follow.
 Another mama was going through the same struggle with her little boy and several people were talking about the success they had with Comotomo.
 I was a little skeptical at first.
 After hearing so many different stories about what worked, I was hesitant to spend even MORE money on another brand.

 I did a little research and found that the Comotomo bottle mimics a natural nipple.
 It encourages baby to latch in the exact same fashion as they would a breast.
-It’s wide-mouth design means it’s super easy to clean, dishwasher safe, and soft for baby to grab onto.
+Its wide-mouth design means it’s really easy to clean, dishwasher safe, and soft for baby to grab onto.
 I decided it wouldn’t hurt to give it a try.

 The night my bottle arrived my husband was working his late shift in the ER.
-I was home alone, but didn’t want to wait to try it out.
-As I prepped the bottle, I promised not to get my hopes up because I knew getting her to take it would be nothing short of a miracle.
-I decided if she screamed, I wasn’t going to force it.
-I warmed up the bottle to the “perfect” temperature, settled into a spot on the floor (a place I never breastfeed) and showed her the bottle.
+I was home alone but didn’t want to wait to try it out.
+I warmed up the bottle to the “perfect” temperature, settled into a spot on the floor and showed her the bottle.
 At first, she wasn’t interested, but she didn’t scream.
 I decided to keep trying for a bit since she wasn’t upset.
 After a few minutes, she stuck the bottle in her mouth and drank a full 5 ounces.
 I couldn’t believe it.
 I actually started to cry.

 My LOVE for the Comotomo Bottle